 English as an Additional Language Program

-The EAL program is a program to support students who have a first language other than English.
-F. W. Johnson Collegiate has 3.5 teachers assigned to support over 70 EAL learners.
-Students receive instruction and support in all curricular areas through the EAL room.
+EAL is a program to support students who have a first language other than English.
+F. W. Johnson Collegiate has two full time teachers assigned to the EAL program.
+Students receive instruction and support in all curricular areas.
 As well, the EAL teachers support classroom teachers in making the necessary classroom accommodations for student success.

 Learning Resource Program